 Reality Church London is a Christian church based in London.
 For more information about who we are as a church, visit our website realitychurch.london

 From a legal perspective, Reality Church London is a charitable incorporated organisation registered in England and Wales (charity number: 1167535).

 Data protection and the GDPR

-Our legal obligations in relation to your personal data are primarily governed by the EU General Data Protection Regulation (GDPR), which comes into effect on 25 May 2018.
+Our legal obligations in relation to your personal data are primarily governed by the EU General Data Protection Regulation (GDPR), which came into effect on 25 May 2018.

 For more information about data protection and the GDPR, you may wish to check the guidance provided by the Information Commissioner’s Office.

 In the course of our activities we process and store personal data relating to individuals involved in the church.
 As such, we are subject to privacy and data protection obligations imposed by the GDPR.
 We take these responsibilities very seriously and we are committed to ensuring that we are not only complying with the letter of the law, but we are also being faithful stewards of the personal data entrusted to us.